nethoxa/boota/README.md

 # BOOTA
-It's a joke between boot in English and 'bota' in Spanish (which is a type of shoe)... asghdfajsdfgahsdf
+It's a joke between boot in English and 'bota' in Spanish (which is a type of shoe)...
+Soy español, sí, qué pasa

 ## Index
 - [BOOTA](#boota)